 The first thing I’ve underlined is God is not a God of confusion but of peace.
-Such matters tremendously and gives Paul’s frame of reference.
-This entire chapter, from the beginning, he’s correcting the church in Corinth for not having controlled, orderly gatherings.
-He tells them how to express spiritual gifts properly, in a well-behaved, thorough, understandable manner.
+This matters tremendously and gives Paul’s frame of reference.
+The entire chapter, from beginning to end, he’s correcting the church in Corinth for not having controlled, orderly gatherings.
+He informs them how to express spiritual gifts properly which should be in a well-behaved, thorough, understandable manner.
 He then addresses another concern: women who were disrupting the group by asking their husbands questions in the middle of service.

 This is why Paul said wait and ask your husbands at home.
 Why?
-So there’s not chaos, so people can learn and be edified in a peaceful environment.
+So there’s not chaos.
+So people can learn and be edified in a peaceful environment.
 Imagine being in a church service or home gathering and everyone is talking, singing, speaking in tongues, and asking questions all at once.
-Outsiders who were visiting would think we were crazy and reject the gospel because of our disorganized behavior (see 1 Corinthians 14:23).
+Visiting outsiders would think we’re crazy and reject the gospel because of our disorganized behavior (see 1 Corinthians 14:23).

-Another passage used to berate women–again, out of context–can be found in 1 Timothy 2.
-Look at the underlined text closely:
+Another passage used to berate women can be found in 1 Timothy 2.
+For context, look at what I’ve underlined closely: